 What’s the catch?

 None at all.
-We are offering you this gift because we believe in empowering our students to explore their unique identities, Judaisms, and relationships with this complex and historically fascinating region.
+We are offering you this gift because we believe in empowering our students to explore their unique identities, connect with their versions of Judaism, and formulate relationships with this complex and historically fascinating region.